cocococoa/mix-emulator/README.md

 # mix-emulator

-Emulator of MIX written by Rust
+Emulator of MIX written in Rust